Manojreddy0509/YouLytics18/README.md

 ## ⭐ Why This Project Stands Out

 This is **not a tutorial project**.
-This is a **real-world ML system** that demonstrates:
+It demonstrates:

-* API integration
+* Real-world API integration
-* NLP engineering
+* Transformer-based NLP inference
-* Model orchestration
+* Full-stack system design
-* Full-stack deployment
+* Deployment across multiple platforms
-* Product-level thinking
+* Product-oriented thinking

 ---

-### ⭐ If you like this project, consider giving it a star — it helps more than you think.
+### ⭐ If you find this project useful, consider giving it a star.

 ---